Microsoft 365 - Unable to send/receive messages due to mailbox quota

 There are three kinds of notifications when a mailbox is nearing, or at, capacity:

 - The user receives an email warning that the mailbox is approaching the maximum size limit.
 This warning is intended to encourage users to delete unwanted mail.
-Received when mailbox reaches 49 GB.
+Received when mailbox reaches 49/99 GB depending on account type.

 - Prohibit Send

 - The user receives a prohibit-send notification email when the mailbox size limit is reached.
 The user cannot send new messages until enough email is deleted to bring the mailbox below the size limit.
-Received when mailbox reaches 49.5 GB.
+Received when mailbox reaches 49.5/99.5 GB depending on account type.

 - Prohibit Send/Receive

 - Prohibit Send/Receive Exchange Online rejects any incoming mail when the mailbox size limit is reached, and sends a non-delivery report (NDR) to the sender.
 The sender has the option to try resending the mail later.
 To receive messages again, the user must delete email until the mailbox is below the size limit.
-Received when mailbox reaches 50 GB.
+Received when mailbox reaches 50/100 GB depending on account type.

 What can I do to keep my mailbox below my quota?